Running man (dance): Dance history

-The running man achieved a meme revival during the 2000s, being performed in a similar manner as the Melbourne shuffle dance style.
+The running man achieved massive popularity during the early to mid 1990s, and later scored a meme revival during the late 2000s, being performed in a similar manner as the Melbourne shuffle dance style.
 Additionally, singer Britney Spears performed it during her The M+M's Tour, and Scarlett Johansson claimed "I do a great running man" in an interview with Seventeen.

 In 2008, "Something Good" by the Utah Saints was re-released.
 The video, set in 1989, comically suggests that the running man craze started in Cardiff, Wales.
 It features many people dancing the running man and ends with the "rights" to the dance being signed over to MC Hammer under duress.

 The pop duo LMFAO brought the running man back into the mainstream with their song "Party Rock Anthem", which was named the 2011 song of the summer by Billboard.